Array Functions

 last (array $array, ?callable $predicate=null, ?callable $else=null)mixed

 Returns the last item (matching the specified predicate if given).
-If there is no such item, it returns result of invoking $else or null.
+If there is no such item, it returns the result of invoking $else or null.
 The $predicate has the signature function ($value, int|string $key, array $array): bool.

-It does not change the internal pointer unlike end().
+It does not change the internal pointer, unlike end().
 The $predicate and $else parameters exist since version 4.0.4.

 Arrays::last([1, 2, 3]); // 3